TL;DR (Part 1 of 3). Roughly one in twelve human web connections rides

 I am not a post-quantum cryptographer.
 I can't evaluate the mathematical security of Module-LWE, the lattice problem ML-KEM reduces to — that's a different discipline.
 What I can do is read a rule in a 100-page spec carefully, line it up against two implementations, and write a small harness when they disagree.

 The technique generalizes.
 Diff fuzzing doesn't care whether you can do the math.
 It treats two implementations as oracles of each other and leans on the fact that they should not disagree.
-If they do, somebody is wrong.
-The fuzzer doesn't know which one.
+If they do, somebody is wrong — the fuzzer doesn't know which one.
 That's a problem for the spec authors and the maintainers.

 F1 — the one defect the harness caught

-Here is the concrete finding.
 FIPS 203 defines two MUST-level input-validation checks on decapsulation-key bytes, one in each of two adjacent clauses:

-1. §7.3 item 3 — hash check.
-H(ek_embedded) inside the decapsulation key must equal the cached 32-byte hash stored alongside it.
+H(ek_embedded)inside the decapsulation key must equal the cached 32-byte hash stored alongside it. - §7.2 item 2 — modulus check.
+Every 12-bit coefficient of

-An ML-KEM public key is 1184 bytes encoding 768 twelve-bit coefficients.
 Twelve bits can hold 4095; the prime is 3329.
-Values in [3329, 4095] are representable on the wire but mathematically non-canonical.
-The §7.2 check says: if you see one, reject.
+Values in [3329, 4095] are

 The PR that did half of it

-The KEM-layer PublicKey.Unpack (same file) does call the strict UnpackMLKEM.
+UnpackMLKEM.
 So the public-key path on the KEM layer is compliant.
-The private-key path is not.
+The

 Why the H(pk) check doesn't save you